-March 2022
+March 2023

-2021 Water Quality Report Overview
+2022 Water Quality Report Overview

 The Environmental Protection Agency (EPA) requires all community water systems to annually provide a water quality report to their customers.
 The Bellbrook Water Department is proud of the fine drinking water it provides and is pleased to show that it meets all water quality standards.
 This annual water quality report shows the source of water, lists the results of tests, and contains important information about water and health.
-The Bellbrook Water Department will notify you if there is ever any reason for concern about your water.
+The Bellbrook Service Department will notify you if there is ever any reason for concern about your water.
 The City of Bellbrook has a current, unconditioned license to operate the water system.

 This water quality report reflects changes in drinking water regulatory requirements during 2016.
-All water systems were required to comply with the Total Coliform Rule from 1989 to March 31, 2016, and begin compliance with a new rule, the Revised Total Coliform Rule, on April 1, 2016.
+All water systems were required to comply with the Total Coliform Rule from 1989 to March 31, 2016, and be in compliance with the Revised Total Coliform Rule on April 1, 2016.
 The new rule maintains the purpose to protect public health by ensuring the integrity of the drinking water distribution system and monitoring for the presence of total coliform bacteria, which includes E. coli bacteria.
 The EPA anticipates greater public health protection under the new rule, as it requires water systems that are vulnerable to microbial contamination to identify and fix problems.
-As a result, under the new rule, there is no longer a maximum contaminant level violation for multiple total coliform detections.
-Instead, the new rule requires water systems that exceed a specified frequency of total coliform occurrences to conduct an assessment to determine if any significant deficiencies exist.
+As a result, there is no longer a maximum contaminant level violation for multiple total coliform detections.
+Instead, it requires water systems that exceed a specified frequency of total coliform occurrences to conduct an assessment to determine if any significant deficiencies exist.
 If found, these must be corrected by the public water system.